advayk/BayesianDeepLearning/README.md

 ### Discrepancies and Challenges

 - **Discrepancies**: There were minor differences in scaling for negative log likelihood compared to the original paper.
 This was hypothesized to be due to variations in hyperparameter settings and computational constraints.
+Another reason why the NLL values could be different is because we used just three general blur levels of (light, medium, and heavy) rather than the papers 5 different blur levels.
-- **Challenges**: Implementing SWAG was the most challenging aspect due to its complexity and the need for precise tuning.
+- **Challenges**: One of the hardest parts of this paper was understaynding the idea of Bayesian Model Averaging and how that is similar to ensembeling.
+Furthermore, implementing SWAG was the most challenging aspect due to its complexity and the need for precise tuning.

 ### Analysis

 Our results align with the paper's findings that Bayesian approaches, especially MultiSWAG, provide superior generalization by effectively capturing model uncertainty.
 This is crucial in real-world applications where uncertainty estimation can significantly impact decision-making.
+Looking at the plots in Figure 2 of our re-implementation we can clearly see that MultiSWAG outperformed Deep Ensembles under varying Gaussian blur corruption on CIFAR-10.
+However, one of the differefnces in our re-implementatoni was that it seems to be the case that for all the different blur levels in the original paper that MultiSWAG out peforms but in our re-impelementation is seems to be the case that for light blurring that Deep Ensemebles outperform for all number of models and that for 1-2 model senembling in medium and heavy blurring that DeepEnsenebles outperform.
+However, for both medium and heavy blurring we can see clearly that if we enemble more than two models MultiSWAG siginiflcay out performs Deep Ensembles which verifies the results in the paper.

 ## 3.5 Conclusion and Future Work